Is Soylent Green Becoming Our Reality?

 In the 1973 film Soylent Green, the year 2022 arrives with food shortages, climate disasters, and a population surviving on processed wafers manufactured by a single corporation.
 The reveal—that the wafers are made from human remains—shocked audiences.
 But the quieter horror of that world was what came before: a society where real food had become a luxury, where strawberries cost a fortune, and where most people had forgotten what beef tasted like.

 We’re not eating people.
-But we are watching nutrient-dense traditional foods such as red meat become inaccessible while processed alternatives fill the gap.
+But we are watching nutrient-dense traditional foods—like red meat—become inaccessible while processed alternatives fill the gap.
 And unlike the movie, this isn’t happening because of scarcity.
 It’s happening because of food politics.

 Decades of Demonizing Red Meat